dearsip/FourDViewerWeb/README.md

 This tab controls the settings for touch input and the camera (projecting the three-dimensional retina onto the screen).

 - If you turn off "**Allow Diagonal Movements**", you will not move left or right when moving forward or backward in touch input.
 In XR, horizontal movement itself is prohibited.
-- Touch operation in the 3D scene is somewhat redundant for compatibility with 4D.
+- Touch control in the 3D scene is somewhat redundant for compatibility with 4D.
 Turning on "**Alternative Control in 3D Scene**" eliminates the need for modifiers (see Hints).
 - "**Modifiers Toggle Mode**" replaces the behavior of modifiers from momentary to toggle.
 This is essential when you want to operate with a mouse.
-Note: "Left" edits *the left button that modifies the right hand operation*.
+Note: "Left" edits *the left button that modifies the right hand control*.
 - Even if you turn off "**Show Controller**", you can still input normally.
 - The display of "**Show Hints**" reflects the state of modifiers and Alternative Control.
 Other settings have no effect.
 - **"Reset**" resets the camera position to the front.